Yemen restructures army, limits Saleh son's powers

 A local official in the southern province of al-Baydah said on Tuesday an air strike killed two senior al Qaeda fighters overnight.

-The official said the strike targeted a vehicle used by the militants in the city of Rada'a.
+The official said the strike targetted a vehicle used by the militants in the city of Rada'a.
 A tribal source told Reuters the attack was likely by a U.S. drone.

 Despite losing their territorial base, militants have since shown their clout remains formidable, staging a series of bombings and assassinations and attacking a southern village to regain control of territory for the first time since they were driven out.